jscad/OpenJSCAD.org/packages/web2/geom.format.md

 Due to implementation differences it is important for worker to generate ouput a bit differently for specific viewer.

 ###  `forceIndex` - force indices data gen
+it is beneficial to leave this optional, as webgpu renderer might fill indices in gpu or in other cases shader can be made to work without indices.

+ - threejs works even without (check if tehy are generated on the fly, then might be ok to also do it in the worker)
  - babylon uses indices data, and may not have support for working without indices
- - threejs works even without (check if tehy are generated on the fly, then might be ok to also do it in the worker)

 ### `forceColors4` force 4 channel in colors (per vertex)
+ - regl always uses 4 channels data in colors buffer
- - babylon always uses 4 channel data in colors buffer
+ - babylon always uses 4 channels data in colors buffer
+ - threejs uses 4 channels when alpha enabled, 3 channels otherwise

 ## Geometry